Nynros/InternetSecurity/README.txt

 Topic: Internet-Router
 ------------------
-Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Router Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Update and check the firmware of your WLAN-Clients fequently/automatically Change the default admin password to a 20 digit password via password-generator on your WLAN-Router/-Extender and store it in a safe place
+Use common WLAN-Router like TP Link Archer BE550 Tri-Band Wi-Fi 7 Use common WLAN-Repeater/Extender like TP Link TP-Link RE655BE Tri-Band Wi-Fi 7 Use common Network-Switches like TP-Link TL-SG108-M2 Enable Two-factor authentication (2FA) on your WLAN-Router if possible Update and check the firmware of your WLAN-Router fequently/automatically Change the default admin password to a 20 digit password via password-generator on your WLAN-Router/-Extender and store it in a safe place
 Change the DNS server on your WLAN-Router to Quad9 (Primary DNS 9.9.9.9 / Secondary DNS 149.112.112.112).
 It's privacy focused and blocks stinky ad- and malware-stuff (https://www.quad9.net/)

 Topic: WIFI
 ------------------
-Choose a strong / long unique wlan-name for every active wlan Choose a strong / long unique 20 digit password for every active wlan.
-Choosing your name, adress, other personal or ISP-information as a wlan-name or as a wlan-password not smart.
+Choose a strong / long unique wlan-name (ssid) for every active wlan Choose a strong / long unique password for every active wlan (20 digits) Choosing your name, adress, other personal or ISP-information as a wlan-name or as a wlan-password not smart.
 Switch to valid and not occupied WiFi-Channel, aviod the "WiFi auto selection" for 2,4 GHz, 5 GHz, 6 GHz, 7 GHz Enable the Firewall on your WLAN-Router if possible